Aergan/STV_Multi-OLEDGameSelector/README.md

 **BOM**

-Items will likely be availible cheaper elsewhere, this is just for consistency.
+Items will be availible cheaper elsewhere, this is just for consistency/availibility.
 1. Arduino Nano

     https://www.amazon.co.uk/dp/B01MS7DUEM/